PiotrekBa/apiBack/README.md

  - save new book on server
  - delete book from server
  - edit book
- - return all books on server
+ - return all books from server

 Used technologies:
 - Java